WATER QUALITY CONTROL PROGRAM

 The Water Quality Control Program monitors surface waters to protect a number of uses, particularly but not limited to municipal and domestic supply, agricultural supply, groundwater recharge, recreation, wildlife habitat, and cultural.
 Surface water samples are currently collected and analyzed for bacteria (E. coli) and nutrients (total phosphorus and nitrates).
 In situ surface water measurements are made to determine temperature, pH, conductivity, turbidity, and dissolved oxygen parameters.
 Samples of fish tissue, sediment, and benthic macroinvertebrates are also collected annually for water quality purposes.
 Present uses for groundwater are municipal and domestic supply, industrial service supply, agricultural and cultural.
 The water level of the uppermost, unconfined aquifer is monitored at numerous shallow wells scattered across the Reservation.
 Two deeper wells are monitored to determine the water level of a deep aquitard and even deeper confined aquifer.
 Groundwater is sampled on a bi-annual basis and analyzed for bacteria (E. coli), chemical constituents, and radioactivity to monitor potential sources of contamination.

-With increased grant funding in 2008, the Water Quality Control Program established and maintains multiple continuous surface water monitoring stations along both the North and South Forks of Bishop Creek within the exterior boundaries of the Reservation.
+The Water Quality Control Program established and maintains multiple continuous surface water monitoring stations along both the North and South Forks of Bishop Creek within the exterior boundaries of the Reservation.
 This advancement in technology provides the Water Quality Control Program with a more complete data set and a more robust data management system.
 Want to know about our monitoring efforts?
 Click on the MONITORING tab above.

 BISHOP PAIUTE TRIBAL ENVIRONMENTAL LABORATORY (BPTEL)